 Image Source: fantastichandyman.com

-Even with screens, there can be openings between hinges and beneath doors.
-Screens work well for flying insects.
-However, you can still get pest infestations from crawling insects.
+Even with screens, there may be gaps between hinges and beneath doors.
+Screens are effective for controlling flying insects.
+However, crawling insects can still cause pest infestations.

-To seal spaces beneath doors, you can use a door threshold, which does a good job of controlling pests.
-To make the plan more effective, you can add a door sweep that will stay in between the threshold and the door itself.
+To seal areas beneath doors, use a door threshold, which is effective at pest management.
+To make the plan more effective, include a door sweep that will remain between the threshold and the door itself.

-Other than the sweep, weatherstripping the door or using door seal kits will take care of the pest problem.
-If the seal can do a good job of keeping cold air out, it can sure keep insects and other pests out too.
+Aside from the sweep, weatherstripping the door and installing door seal kits would solve the pest problem.
+If the seal is effective in keeping cold air out, it will almost certainly keep insects and other pests out.

-There are openings that mostly go unnoticed, and this is where utility lines and plumbing pass through the wall.
-These spaces can create pathways for pests as large as rats.
+There are other openings that go unnoticed, which are where utility lines and plumbing run through the wall.
+These spaces can provide paths for vermin as large as rats.

 If you can not immediately seal openings, you can use remedies such as coffee grounds or pest repellents in such spots to keep the pests at bay.
 A ball of copper mesh will do a good job of keeping pests away.
 All you need to do is stuff any holes with the mesh, and you will have a formidable defense.